British Rail Class 306

-The British Rail Class 306 was a type of electric multiple unit (EMU) introduced in 1949.
+The British Rail Class 306 was a fleet of electric multiple unit (EMU) trains introduced in 1949.
 It consisted of 92 three-car trains which were used on the Great Eastern Main Line between Shenfield and London Liverpool Street.

 Overview

-Class 306 trains were built to a pre-World War II design by Birmingham Railway Carriage and Wagon Company (Driving Trailer) and Metro Cammell (Driving Motor Brake and Trailer) and were equipped with Metrovick traction equipment Crompton Parkinson traction motors.
+Class 306 trains were built to a pre-Second World War design by Birmingham Railway Carriage and Wagon Company (Driving Trailer) and Metro Cammell (Driving Motor Brake and Trailer) and were equipped with Metrovick traction equipment Crompton Parkinson traction motors.
 Each carriage featured two sets of twin pneumatic sliding passenger doors, which could be opened by either the guard or the passengers, who could use buttons fitted inside and outside the doors.
-The order was placed by the LNER in 1938 but official delivery did not commence until February 1949.
+The order was placed by the LNER in 1938, but official delivery did not commence until February 1949.

 When built the trains were energised at 1,500 V direct current (DC) which was collected from overhead wires by a diamond pantograph located above the cab on the Motor Brake Second Open (MBSO) vehicle.

-From 1959 to 1961 the overhead wires were re-energised at 25 kV alternating current (ac) (and 6.25 kV ac in the inner London areas where headroom for the overhead wires was reduced) and the trains were rebuilt to use this different electrical system.
+From 1959 to 1961 the overhead wires were re-energised at 25 kV alternating current (AC) (and 6.25 kV AC in the inner London areas where headroom for the overhead wires was reduced) and the trains were rebuilt to use this different electrical system.
 A transformer and rectifier unit was fitted to the underframe between the bogies of the intermediate Trailer Brake Second (TBS) and the pantograph, now a more modern Stone Faiveley AMBR design, was moved to the roof of this carriage.
 Because this reduced the headroom inside the train, the guard's compartment was relocated to be directly below the pantograph.
-The trains were then numbered 001-092 with the last two digits of each carriage number (LNER coaching series numbers used) the same as the unit number.
+The trains were then numbered 001–092 with the last two digits of each carriage number (LNER coaching series numbers used) the same as the unit number.

 Operation

 Units being made up of three coaches, trains were formed up to three units (nine coaches) although off-peak trains formed of only two units (six coaches) could be seen.
 This meant that the standard formation could carry 528 seated passengers plus another 696 standing, making 1,224 passengers, compared with about 1,000 passengers in the steam trains that they replaced.

-There is a record of a single three-coach unit hauling a Class 47 and train into Chelmsford after the locomotive failed on a London Liverpool Street to Norwich express.
+There is a record of a single three-coach unit hauling a Class 47 and train into Chelmsford after the locomotive failed on a London Liverpool Street-to-Norwich express.